Tiffany Pollard: Legacy

-Beyond her television appearances, Pollard is celebrated in internet culture.

-Pollard has been referred to as the "queen of reaction memes" due to the number of gifs and memes featuring her, which are shared across social media and frequently go viral.
-A notable example is of Pollard getting up at a table and walking away.
+Tiffany Pollard is celebrated in media and internet culture.
+She has been referred to as The Queen of Reality TV, as well as the Queen of Reaction Memes due to the number of gifs and memes featuring her, which are shared across social media and frequently go viral.
 The clips are sometimes remixed, contributing to their continued popularity.
-A notable example is Pollard asking "Do you know you have 30 minutes?".
+A well known example is Pollard asking "Do you know you have 30 minutes?".